commodity-js/commodity/packages/supplier/README.md

 const market = createMarket()

-// A simple product with no dependencies. const LoggerSupplier = market.offer("logger").asProduct({
+// A simple product with no dependencies.
+// "logger" is the unique trademark name to identify this product on the market. const LoggerSupplier = market.offer("logger").asProduct({
     factory: () => (message: string) => console.log(`[LOG] ${message}`)
 })

-// A product that depends on another product and a resource. const ApiClientSupplier = market.offer("api-client").asProduct({
+// A product that depends on another product and a resource. const ApiSupplier = market.offer("api").asProduct({
     // Simply inject dependencies in-place!
 Simple, but this pattern unlocks a lot of unforeseen power!
-    //
     // All product dependencies get automatically injected, but Resource dependencies
     // will need to be supplied using assemble() at the entrypoint of your app
     suppliers: [LoggerSupplier, ConfigSupplier], // ConfigSupplier is defined in the next section
     // You can view $ as a shorthand for supplies.
-    // Use $<> type utility to define the shape of the required supplies.
     factory: ($) => {
         return {
             async get(path: string) {